 If you are a scholarship holder, please contact your funding institution directly and ask what the possibilities are for you to continue your scholarship or to start your scholarship.
 Many scholarship organisations are offering flexible solutions.
 Here you can find all information about .

-Many higher education institutions are planning to return to on-site lectures or a mix of online and on-site lectures in the upcomming winter semester 2021/22.
-As the situation might change quickly and be totally different in each region there will probably be no standard procedure.
+Many higher education institutions are planning to return to on-site lectures or a mix of online and on-site lectures during the summer semester of 2022.
+As the situation might change quickly and can be totally different in each region there will probably be no standard procedure.
 Always make sure to check with your higher education institution.
+Decisions for the winter semester of 2022/23 are also being made by each individual institution.

 Please take care of your visa application at a very early stage, as the visa sections of the German missions offer sometimes only a few dates for the application and therefore delays may occur.